Zea (film)

 Zea is a Canadian short film, directed by André Leduc and Jean-Jacques Leduc and released in 1981.

 Premise

 Set to a recording of the Ralph Vaughan Williams composition "Fantasia on a Theme by Thomas Tallis", the five-minute film presents a close-up depiction of a kernel of corn slowly heating up in oil until it bursts into popcorn.

 Production

 A high-speed camera shooting 400 feet per second was used.
 The film had a budget of $73,585 (.

 Accolades

 The film was screened at the 1981 Cannes Film Festival, where it was co-winner of the Jury Prize in the Short Film Competition.
 It won the Genie Award for Best Theatrical Short Film at the 3rd Genie Awards in 1982.
+It was named to the ALA Notable Children's Videos list in 1982.